kyle-sge/learning-rails/README.md

 Your system must have Ruby 2.0.0 installed, as well as the Ruby Version Manager.
 The repo contains two files (.ruby-version and .ruby-gemset) that will change the version of Ruby and Rails that your machine is using whenever you enter its directory.

-After entering the directory, make sure to run `rvm reload` to force RVM to load the .ruby-version and .ruby-gemset files.
-Once this is done, run `bundle install`
+If the branch has changed since you have entered the repo's directory, make sure to run `rvm reload` to force RVM to load the .ruby-version and .ruby-gemset files.
+After running `rvm reload` or if it is unnecessary, run `bundle` or `bundle install`

 ## Topics